-The most common types of neck pain usually respond well to home care.
-If neck pain persists, your doctor may recommend other treatments.
+The most common types of mild to moderate neck pain usually respond well to self-care within two or three weeks.
+If neck pain persists, your doctor might recommend other treatments.

-Your doctor may prescribe stronger pain medicine than what you can get over-the-counter.
-Muscle relaxants or tricyclic antidepressant medications used for pain also may be prescribed.
+Your doctor might prescribe stronger pain medicine than what you can get over-the-counter, as well as muscle relaxants and tricyclic antidepressants for pain relief.

 - Traction.
-Traction uses weights and pulleys to gently stretch your neck and keep it immobilized.
-This therapy, under supervision of a medical professional and physical therapist, may provide relatively fast relief of some neck pain, especially pain related to nerve root irritation.
+Traction uses weights, pulleys or an air bladder to gently stretch your neck.
+This therapy, under supervision of a medical professional and physical therapist, may provide relief of some neck pain, especially pain related to nerve root irritation.

 - Short-term immobilization.
 A soft collar that supports your neck may help relieve pain by taking pressure off the structures in your neck.
-If used for more than two weeks, however, a collar may do more harm than good.
+However, if used for more than three hours at a time or for more than one to two weeks, a collar might do more harm than good.

 Surgical and other procedures

 - Surgery.
-Surgery is rarely needed for neck pain.
-However, it may be an option for relieving nerve root or spinal cord compression.
+Rarely needed for neck pain, surgery might be an option for relieving nerve root or spinal cord compression.

-- Isaac Z, et al. Evaluation of the patient with neck pain and cervical spine disorders. http://www.uptodate.com/index.
-Accessed July 6, 2012.
+- Isaac Z. Evaluation of the patient with neck pain and cervical spine disorders. http://www.uptodate.com/home.
+Accessed June 11, 2015.